Perfect orderings on Bratteli diagrams II: general Bratteli diagrams: Skeletons on Bratteli diagrams

 In this case the sets $ \{ M_\alpha: \alpha \in \{0,1\}^{\mathbb N} \} $ and $ \{ m_\alpha: \alpha \in \{0,1\}^{\mathbb N} \} $ are uncountable. \end{example}

-Note that the previous examples illustrate the fact that when defining a skeleton, we do not need complete information about $B$.
-In particular, at this point, we need to know very little about the transition matrices $(F_n)$ of $B$.
+Note that the previous examples illustrate the fact that when defining a skeleton, we do not need complete information about the Bratteli diagram $B$.
+In particular, at this point, we need to know very little about the incidence matrices $(F_n)$ of $B$.
 The skeleton $\mathcal F$ is simply a constrained set of choices for all extremal edges when building an order.

-Next we discuss the conditions that allow us to complete the construction of an order so that it is perfect.
-In particular, we will now discuss a way of building a homeomorphism $\sigma:X_{\max}(\mathcal F) \rightarrow X_{\min}(\mathcal F)$ which is amenable to being extended to an adic (Vershik) map.
+Next we discuss a way of building a homeomorphism $\sigma:X_{\max}(\mathcal F) \rightarrow X_{\min}(\mathcal F)$ which is amenable to being extended to a Vershik map.
+This will be the analogue of the permutation associated to a skeleton in the finite rank case.